BEYOND THE BOX - MURAL ART PROGRAM

 -

-The levers/handles/keyholes on the utility boxes should not have any coating over them.
+The levers/handles/keyholes on the utility boxes shall not be covered in vinyl.

 -